azuline/rose/docs/ARCHITECTURE.md

   drifts from source files, that drift can always be automatically resolved simply by rebuilding the cache.

-# Stable Release & Track Identifiers
+# Release & Track Identifiers

-Rosé assigns UUIDs to each release and track in order to identify them across arbitrarily large metadata changes.
-These UUIDs are persisted to the source files.
+Rosé assigns a stable UUID to each release and track in order to identify them.
+The UUIDs are also used to track membership in collages and playlists.

+These UUIDs are persisted to the source files:

 - Each release has a `.rose.{uuid}.toml` file, which preserves release-level state, such as `New`.
 The UUID is in the filename instead of the file